 With Affiliates: We may share Your information with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include Our parent company and any other subsidiaries, joint venture partners or other companies that We control or that are under common control with Us.

-With business partners: We may share Your information with Our business partners to offer You certain products, services or promotions.
+With business partners: We may share Your information with Our business partners to offer You certain products, services or promotions unless you have indicated to us that you do not wish for us to share Your information with our business partners..

 With other users: when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.

 With Your consent: We may disclose Your personal information for any other purpose with Your consent.

+With any other relevant person where required or authorised by law to do so.

+In line with the above, the Company may use or disclose personal information (other than sensitive information) about You for the purpose of direct marketing (for example, advising a customer about new goods and/or services being offered by the Company)

+The Company may use or disclose sensitive information about an individual for the purpose of direct marketing if the individual has consented to the use or disclosure of the information for that purpose and you can opt out of receiving direct marketing communications from the Company.

 Retention of Your Personal Data

+The Company will collect your data through the Application.
 The Company will retain Your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use Your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

 The Company will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of Our Service, or We are legally obligated to retain this data for longer time periods.